• Dec 15, 2025

 • Expose when clients act for another individual, corrupt official, or family member of a corrupt official

-• Provide a bigger picture of the client’s background
+• Provide a bigger picture of the client’s background.

-Difference between Source of Funds and Source of Wealth
+Source of Funds vs Source of Wealth

-While SOF checks are easier to carry out than SOW checks, both require obtaining information that’s substantive, relevant, and capable of establishing the origin of the funds and circumstances in which they were acquired.
+Source of Funds and Source of Wealth investigations are used in different situations and serve different purposes.
+While SOF checks are easier to carry out than SOW checks, both require obtaining information that’s substantive, relevant, and capable of establishing the origin of the funds and the circumstances in which they were acquired.

-There are several reasons why it’s important to establish SOF.
-First, it confirms that the individual in a given transaction is authentic.
-Second, it enables businesses to ensure safety, fight fraud and avoid being linked to illegal activity.
-Third, it’s one of the mandatory Anti-Money Laundering (AML) requirements that must be filled before carrying out certain transactions.
+3. It’s one of the mandatory Anti-Money Laundering (AML) requirements that must be fulfilled before carrying out certain transactions.
 Plus, SOF is closely observed by jurisdictional regulators when deciding on the eligibility of a business to operate as a financial company.

 SOF is a natural component of any AML procedure relating to financial transactions.
 However, if companies fail to establish SOF as part of their AML procedures, they leave themselves exposed to fraud, reputational damage, and substantial fines.
 In particular, SOF has to be verified when a customer’s finances are in question or in cases that pose a higher risk from an AML perspective.

 SOW checks are one of the essential procedures of Enhanced Due Diligence (EDD) under AML regulations.
-Companies have to follow a risk-based approach when establishing requirements for proof of Source of Wealth, applying reasonable measures to the extent depending on the client’s money laundering and terrorist financing risks.
+Companies have to follow a risk-based approach when establishing requirements for proof of Source of Wealth, applying reasonable measures to the extent, depending on the client’s money laundering and terrorist financing risks.

 The checks usually get triggered when the system spots abnormal patterns or transaction patterns.
 For example, a customer may exceed a certain threshold.
 Then this customer needs to prove that the acquired funds have a legitimate source.
-In case suspicions arise, a company must fulfill a Suspicious Activity Report.
+In case suspicions arise, a company must file a Suspicious Activity Report.

-There are three steps to establishing proof of SOF and SOW.
+There are three steps to establishing proof of SOF and SOW:

 1. Obtain information on net worth: